Is Your Pain Associated With Temporomandibular Joint Disorders (TMJ, TMD)

 We asked our assistant, Janet to share her TMJ experience with us.

 “When I had TMJ, I would wake up in the morning with a stiff jaw and what I would describe as burning headaches.
 If I ate any type of chewy foods, especially gum, I would frequently have to stop chewing and rest my jaw.
-By the evening, my jaw joint would be so stiff I could’t even open it without having pain.
+By the evening, my jaw joint would be so stiff I couldn’t even open it without having pain.

 I was referred to an orthodontist by my general dentist to be evaluated for TMJ.
 I was surprised with their findings and recommendations.
 If I wanted to be pain-free I needed extensive treatment.
 I would need to have two of my permanent teeth pulled and go through full orthodontics for two years.
 I decided to go ahead with the orthodontist’s recommendations and my treatment was 100% successful.
 I currently wear a night guard each night, it has become my new best friend.
 I now have no food restrictions, no morning headaches, and no stiff, tired or aching jaw.
 Although this process can be overwhelming at first, I strongly encourage anyone with TMJ symptoms to have it evaluated.
 In some cases, it can be treated with only a nightguard.”